Play Live Radio

 Unsplash

-The new High-Risk Breast Clinic at Ridley Tree Cancer Centre is a dedicated resource for early detection and prevention.
+The new High-Risk Breast Clinic at Santa Barbara's Ridley-Tree Cancer Center is a dedicated early detection and prevention resource.

 "That means coordinated care with recommendations for high-risk imaging and physical exams and risk reduction, lifestyle modifications, and even medication that could reduce their risk for future breast cancer," explained Dr. Rosa Choi, the clinic's director and one of the surgeons.

-Choi said the clinic can provide vital support for women on the Central Coast who are facing increased risks.
+Choi said the clinic can support Santa Barbara County women facing increased risks.

 "It can be overwhelming, but I think that we do a really good job making sure that women are supported through that journey," said Choi.